Table of Contents

 🤶🏻Byron Memorial Park in Williamsport

 Williamsport’s Byron Memorial Park becomes a brightly lit holiday paradise from early December to early January.
 Walking through the display is an annual event opened with a Christmas parade through the town.
 Byron Memorial Park is about 40 minutes from Frederick going on I-70.

 🎄Garden of Lights at Brookside Gardens

 Just a 45-minute drive from Frederick, Brookside Gardens in Wheaton has a dazzling display of over 1 million lights!
 This is the 24th year of the light display.
-Model train lovers will enjoy the G-scale train display all decked out for the holiday.
+From November18 through January 1, except for November 21 through 24, and December 24 and 25.
 See info and ticket prices.

 🎶A Symphony of Lights in Columbia